-10. Add a FLAPConnection parameter to the ChatWindow constructor.
+- 10. Now, add a FLAPConnection parameter to the ChatWindow constructor.
 Associate the parameter value with an instance variable, and add code to textEntered to actually send a message when the user types one into the window's text field.
-Modify the instruction(s) in IMControl that create ChatWindows to pass the FLAPConnection to AOL as a parameter.
 Test your program.
-It should now let you send messages through individual ChatWindows (but will still display all messages received in the main window).

-Modify ChatWindow and IMControl to correctly display incoming messages sage and try to get the associated ChatWindow from the HashMap.
+It should now let you send messages through individual ChatWindows (but will still display all messages received in the main window's text area). - 11.
+Add the definition of a messageReceived method to ChatWindow and modify the code in your dataAvailable method to redirect incoming IM\IN2 messages to the appropriate ChatWindow's messageReceived method.
+To do this, you will have to extract the sender's name from the IM\IN2 message and try to get the associated ChatWindow from the HashMap.
 If no window already exists, you should create a new one and add it to the HashMap.
+Make sure to normalize the screen name.
+Test your code!